jennatuckerdeveloper/wwcode_hackathon_project/readme.md

 # Architecture Notes

 We started by connecting our Feather HUZZAH w/ ESP8266 WiFi to our Adafruit MiCS5524 CO, Alcohol and VOC Gas Sensor, and running a simple script, which provided a feed of ethylene detected in parts per million.
-We tested our idea by comparing the read in the open air to a ziplock bag filled with overripe fruits, which should have a high ethylene content.
-This proved our foundational concept of sensing when produce gets near spoiling by monitoring ehtylene in a vegetable drawer or other container.
+We tested our idea by comparing the read in the open air to a Ziplock bag filled with overripe fruits, which should have a high ethylene content.
+This proved our foundational concept of sensing when produce gets near spoiling by monitoring ethylene in a vegetable drawer or other container.

 We then added the feature of having a text notice sent to warn owners of overripe produce.
-To do this, we created a Linux server instance on AWS, deployed a website using Node.js and Express, and sent a GET request from our Arduino device to trigger a call to the Twilio API to sent a text notice.
+To do this, we created a Linux server instance on AWS, deployed a website using Node.js and Express, and sent a GET request from our Arduino device to trigger a call to the Twilio API to send a text notice.

 We connected the Adafruit 0.8" 8x16 LED Matrix FeatherWing Display to our Feather HUZZAH w/ ESP8266 WiFi to display a frowny face when ethylene gas levels reach a certain level.
 We then added the Adafruit 0.54" Quad Alphanumeric FeatherWing Display to display the read in parts per million of ethylene being detected.
-We used the Arduino dashboard associated with our device to receive a feed of the gas sensor's readings and generate graphical respresentations of the changing data.
+We used the Arduino dashboard associated with our device to receive a feed of the gas sensor's readings and generate graphical representations of the changing data.

 We also created a simple front-end user interface where a user could enter their notice preferences associated with their Spoil Alert device.